|John Beckstein (#46939506)|

 | || member for 8 years, 8 months, 2 days|

 I try to be as accurate as possible with my submissions.
 If you find any errors contact me. use the "Edit" tab at the memorial and then "Suggest a correction" to send me any updated information or corrections. |

 IMPORTANT: make sure you include an email address or have the ability to be contacted when sending corrections.
 Sometimes I have been sent a correction that has a typo or error and I may need to contact you to verify the information

-Any non-direct relatives (aunts, uncles, cousins, etc) are not required to be transferred.
+Any non-direct relatives ,(aunts, uncles, cousins), 2nd great grandparents & beyond are not required to be transferred.

 Explain your relationship in the request!

 I receive hundreds of edits a week and generally except.
 If something is incorrect with relationships just send me a message and I will remove.